-Just like other parts of your body, the vagina has built-in mechanisms to protect itself, producing lubrication, carrying away dead tissue, and removing unwanted bacteria.
-The fluids are made by glands located in your cervix and vagina (Bartholin’s glands).
+Just like other parts of the body, the vagina has built-in mechanisms to protect itself.
+They produce lubrication that carries away dead tissue and removes unwanted bacteria.
+Vaginal fluids are secreted by the vaginal walls and glands located in the vaginal opening (the Bartholin’s glands).

 The Bartholin’s glands are located on either side of the vaginal opening.
 They are normally about the size of a small pea and send fluid to the vagina through small tubes.
 This fluid lubricates the vulva and the vagina.

-The cervix produces a fluid (cervical mucus) that changes in consistency throughout your menstrual cycle.
+The cervix produces a fluid (cervical mucus) that changes in consistency throughout each menstrual cycle.
 These changes help prevent or promote pregnancy.

-Your body’s hormones regulate cervical mucus.
-These hormones change throughout your cycle, when you’re pregnant, and as a result of menopause.
-The amount of cervical mucus you see varies with the stages of your menstrual cycle.
+The body’s hormones regulate cervical mucus.
+These hormones change throughout the menstrual cycle, during pregnancy, and as a result of menopause.
+The amount of cervical mucus varies with the stages of the menstrual cycle.

 Clear sticky discharge

-Thin, clear, and slightly sticky discharge occurs during the follicular phase of your menstrual cycle.
-Typically, cervical fluid first becomes noticeable around the middle of the follicular phase (around day 7 in a 28-day cycle).
+Thin, clear, and slightly sticky discharge occurs during the follicular phase of the menstrual cycle.
+Typically, cervical fluid first becomes noticeable around the middle of the follicular phase (around day seven in a 28-day cycle).
 As long as it doesn’t have a bad smell, discharge like this is completely normal.

 White sticky discharge